-Asha Tamirisa [she/her/hers] works with sound, video, film, and computational media, and researches media histories.
+Asha Tamirisa [she/her/hers] a multimedia artist and researcher based in Portland, Maine, USA.
 Asha has performed at venues such as the ICA Boston, Bitforms Gallery (NYC), has given talks at the University of Michigan, Mount Holyoke College, Oberlin College, and Wheaton College, and held residencies at The Media Archeology Lab (Boulder, CO), Perte de Signal (Montreal, CA) and I-Park Foundation (East Haddam, CT).
 Asha’s work has been mentioned in the Oxford Handbook of New Audiovisual Aesthetics and the 5th Edition of Electronic and Experimental Music: Technology, Music, and Culture (Routledge).
 Along with many colleagues, Asha co-founded OPENSIGNAL, a collective of artists concerned with the state of gender and race in electronic music and art practice.
 She now works with the organization TECHNE (technesound.org).
 Asha has taught courses at Brown University, the Rhode Island School of Design, Girls Rock!
 Rhode Island, and Street Level Youth Media in Chicago.
-Asha recently received a PhD from Brown University in Computer Music and Multimedia and an M.A. in Modern Culture and Media, and is currently an Assistant Professor at Bates College.
+Asha holds a Ph.D. in Computer Music and Multimedia and an M.A. in Modern Culture and Media from Brown University, and is currently an Assistant Professor at Bates College.
 Asha will be presenting their project surface / belly at FLOURISH Fest 2020.
 This project is a web-based multimedia hyperlink piece, connecting authored and found text, image, and sound.